skyscapeparadise/samplesidekick/README.md

 NOTE: AS OF JANUARY 29, 2024, THIS SOFTWARE IS STILL INCOMPLETE AND DOES NOT FUNCTION PROPERLY.
 PLEASE REFRAIN FROM USING IT TO RENAME YOUR SAMPLES UNTIL A RELEASE IS COMPLETE.

 # Instructions
-samplesidekick can be used with any digital audio workstation, but I'll use the workflow with Logic Pro as an example:
+samplesidekick can be used with any digital audio workstation, but the standard workflow is intended for Logic Pro:

 1. Split all of your tracks into individual samples.
 Arrange the samples so that the quietest/smallest velocity layer is first and the loudest/biggest velocity layer is last.
 Use Cmd/Cntl-A to select all of your clips.

 <img width="1750" alt="Screenshot 2024-01-29 at 8 50 19 PM" src="https://github.com/skyscapeparadise/samplesidekick/assets/132173748/9da81c10-b8fa-4e49-b73a-4a98c9bff5f9">

 2. Rename the first clip in the top left to the number "1".
 Logic will rename all the subsequent clips in ascending numerical order, iterating over the tracks.
+Your milage may vary with other DAWs.

 <img width="1624" alt="Screenshot 2024-03-05 at 2 16 05 PM" src="https://github.com/skyscapeparadise/samplesidekick/assets/132173748/1ac707b6-54e4-430a-9399-ea56f1444811">